andreimandrique/odin-recipes/README.md

 # odin-recipes
- My first project in The Odin Project
+ My 1st in The Odin Project